MSc in Environmental Science with Specialization in Wildlife Management: Career Path

 • Ecology: This course covers the principles and concepts of ecology, including population dynamics, species interactions, and ecosystem functioning.

-• Conservation Biology: This course focuses on the study of the biology of conservation and the application of scientific principles to the management and protection of biodiversity.
+• Conservation Biology: This course focuses on studying the biology of conservation and applying scientific principles to the management and protection of biodiversity.

 • Wildlife Management Techniques: This course introduces students to the tools and techniques used in the management and conservation of wildlife populations, including habitat restoration, population monitoring, and the use of GIS in wildlife management.